ucsb-cs48-s20/project-s0-t1-budget/README.md

 ### Running on localhost

 To run on localhost, run `npm run dev`.
 The app will run on http://localhost:3000.
+While the app is running in development mode, any changes you make to the codebase will automatically be reflected in the browser.

 ### Deploying